kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 more time finding additional columns with ordered values of type `object` or also including columns with unique values of other types, e.g., see the output of the `can` function above.
-The goal here was to find several columns that meet this criteria, that can be batch processed without the need to individually set the ordered categorical dtype for each column, since the unique values of the columns don't share close to the same set of unique values, that all follow the same order.
+The goal here was to find several columns that meet this criteria that can be batch processed without the need to individually set the ordered categorical dtype for each column, since the unique values of the columns don't share close to the same set of unique values that all follow the same order.

 ### Unique Values